KatTheGit/sylvan-row/assets/README.md

 ## 3.1.
 Assassin / Brawler

 The fastest class.
 They specialise in high "burst" mobility and have a higher damage output.
 They have the shortest range.
-They easily catch up to healers, but may have a bit more trouble with rangers.
+They easily catch up to healers, but may have a bit more trouble with ranged characters.

-Assassins excel at supporting rangers by protecting them from threats like other assassins or healers.
+Assassins excel at supporting ranged characters by protecting them from threats like other assassins or healers.

 ## 3.2.
-Support (Healer, Shielder)
+Healer / Tank

 The second fastest class.
 Are very evasive and can easily avoid big bullets but not enough to evade assassins.
 They "counter" rangers' defensive playstyles by healing during downtime.
 They have the second longest range.